tprasadtp/ubuntu-post-install/README.md

   - By default this option is disabled.
   - Use `sudo ./after-effects -f` or `sudo ./after-effects --fix` to enable this.

-  - Repositories like Spotify and google chrome do not use codenames in their repository urls.
+  - Repositories like Spotify and Google chrome do not use code names in their repository urls.
 So the above workaround is not necessary.
-  - Derivatives of Ubuntu will use the codename of ubuntu on which they are based.
+  - Derivatives of Ubuntu will use the codename of Ubuntu on which they are based.
 For example Linux mint 18.2 Serena will use codename xenial since it is based on Ubuntu 16.04 Xenial Xerus
   - This option applies only for the latest release mentioned in the variable `code_name_latest_release`. and will be ignored if the release is not latest.
   - Variables in current version are (As of Dec 2017)
   ```